liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/declaring-endpoints.md

 As you can see, we need to indicate the URI where that endpoints lives, along with the method and output media type information.

 Okay, but how do I write that endpoint with Apio Architect?
 To begin with, in Apio Architect we don't talk about endpoints, but about actions on resources.
-Apio Architect allows developers to abstract from all the logic of URLs, verbs and media-types, allowing them to focus only on the important things: the semantics of the action.
+Apio Architect allows developers to abstract from all the logic of URLs, verbs, and media-types, allowing them to focus only on the important things: the semantics of the action.
 Thus, the previous example, written with Apio Architect would be:

 ```java
 @Retrieve